Hisense363/Flood/README.md

 ## Mission

-1. Dramatically increase usage of Sui by incentivizing new users to create transactions
+1. Dramatically increase usage of crypto by incentivizing new users to create transactions
-2. Create the most fairly distributed currency on Sui
+2. Create the most fairly distributed crypto currency possible

 ## ELI5